justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 |             **EPCOT**      |             Frozen Ever After  |       75    |

 ## Ride Closures
-Another highly important question for theme park visitors could be: **What is the difference in ride closures between Friday and Saturday?**
+Another highly important question for theme park visitors could be: **What is the difference in ride closures between Friday and Saturday?** It can be incredibly depressing to show up at a theme park only to find that you cannot ride your favorite ride!
+For this visualization, I filtered the data to only include attractions from Universal Studios Orlando and Islands of Adventure.
+I figured it would be more useful to look at ride closures at specific parks, rather than as an ensemble.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/plot2.png" alt="" style="width:1000px;"/>

-Interestingly, open attractions consistently outnumbered closed attractions on Saturday.
-On Friday, closed attractions outnumbered open attractions in both the morning and evening, suggesting that Friday afternoon is the best time to go if you're worried that your favorite ride will be closed!
+Interestingly, Friday and Saturday appear to be essentially the same.
+Perhaps Friday afternoon had a couple more ride closures than Saturday afternoon, but clearly, the evening is when most ride closures are in effect.
+If I were headed to Universal Studios or Islands of Adventure on the weekend, I would probably try to ride all of my favorite rides before evening!

 ## Wait Times Throughout the Day